bmkramer/metadata_ingest/README.md

 - (optional: extract all files using a [Dataflow template](https://cloud.google.com/dataflow/docs/guides/templates/provided/bulk-decompress-cloud-storage))
 - create a table in the GBQ web UI from the json files in GCS, providing the schema as json

 This workflow assumes data can be imported 'as is'.
 In cases where data first need to be transformed (i.e. to replace dashes with underscores in variable names), the extracted JSONL files are first read as csv (1 string per record) and transformed in Big Query using an SQL script.
 The transformed table is then exported to a GCS bucket as jsonl (with or without compression and re-imported from there.
-_(NB In future implementation, this step is probably better done locally for efficiencty)_
+_(NB This is resource intensive, and in future probably better done locally)_

 JSON schemas and SQL scripts used for ingest and transformation are available in folder [/databases]